RyanT5/yl-training/content/post/mission3.md

 ## Evidence

-To show you have completed these tasks we ask you to write a little bit about your experience and upload it to OSM.
+To show you have completed these tasks we ask you to write a little bit about your experience and upload it to OSM or email it to your leader.
 Fill in the Mission 2 page of your logbook.
 If you don't have a logbook then please write an answer to each of the following questions:

 - What did you do to gather ideas from the young people?
 What did you want to achieve?
 - How did you turn those ideas into action and feedback the information?